IntellectualSites/documentation/plotsquared/commands.md

 * `plots.move` - Access to the command `/plot move`

+_Secondary:_

+* `plots.admin` - Allows overriding plots that you don't own.

 **Source Code:** [here](https://github.com/IntellectualSites/PlotSquared/blob/main/Core/src/main/java/com/plotsquared/core/command/Move.java)

 ### SWAP

 Swap two plots.
+The plot that was specified after the command will be swapped with the plot you are in or have specified before the command.

 **Usage:**
 `/plot [[world;]X;Z] swap <X;Z>`